History of Poonch: Autonomy disputes

 After Maharaja Ranbir Singh was succeeded by Pratap Singh (r.
 1885–1925), a 'Council of Administration' was imposed on Jammu and Kashmir by the British.
 The Council is said to have started encroaching on Poonch, egged on by Pratap Singh's brother Amar Singh.
 Complaints were made to the British, who continued the original line that Poonch was a feudatory of Jammu and Kashmir and so it was an internal affair of Jammu and Kashmir.

 Raja Baldev Singh (r.
 1892–1918), who succeeded Moti Singh, complained in 1895 that Jammu and Kashmir started referring to Poonch as a jagir, whereas he maintained that it was a 'state'.
 This was apparently a very emotive issue for Baldev Singh and, subsequently, to the residents of Poonch.
 Baldev Singh's successor Sukhdev Singh (r.
 1918–1927) and Jagatdev Singh (r.
 1928–1940) continued the complaints.
 In 1927, the British resident in Kashmir Evelyn Howell got involved and he advised Maharaja Hari Singh that, while Poonch was clearly subsidiary to Jammu and Kashmir, it was only referred to as an illaqa in the original grant, not as a jagir.

 Jagatdev Singh ascended as the Raja in 1928 at a young age, and the reigning Maharaja Hari Singh (r.
 1925–1949), son of Amar Singh, imposed a sanad (instruction) on him.
 The sanad mentioned, among others, that Poonch was a jagir and implemented several encroachments on the administration of Poonch.
 Frictions continued.
 In 1936, Jagatdev Singh sent a 'memorial' to the Viceroy of India, seeking a review of the relationship between Poonch and Jammu and Kashmir.
 The Government of India responded that, since Poonch was part of the state of Jammu and Kashmir, all submissions should be made through the British Resident of Jammu and Kashmir government.
 The Resident stated that the order of 1928, eventually based on Currie's original award, definitely settled the status of Poonch as a 'subordinate Jagirdar of Kashmir'.
 Jagatdev Singh's claims were dismissed without further comment.

-With the death of Jagatdev Singh in 1940, his son Shiv Ratandev Singh became the new Raja while being a minor.
+With the death of Jagatdev Singh in 1940, his son Shiv Rattan Dev Singh became the new Raja while being a minor.
 Maharaja Hari Singh appointed a guardian, who was his military secretary, to look after the Raja's 'property'.
 The Raja's mother was prohibited from participating in the minority administration.
 In July 1940, a gathering of Poonch public passed a resolution expressing 'profound sorrow and deep indignation and resentment' at the Maharaja's proclamation and his description of Poonch as a jagir.
 By 1945, the Maharaja's administration was deeply unpopular in Poonch, especially among the families of military servicemen, who contrasted it with that of their counterparts in Punjab.